Bordi00/Network-Security-23-24/README.md

 There are two varieties of HTTP flood attacks, based on the HTTP method used in the requests.

 In this laboratory we perform HTTP GET flood attack.
-A python script (`pyflooder2.py`) is provided in order to demonstrate it can be performed.
+A python script (`pyflooder2.py`) is provided in order to demonstrate how it can be performed.

 The script is composed of two main functions.
 The `main()` function takes the target IP and the number of requests from the users and initiates the wanted amount of threads, each executing the attack function.